 About The Program

 With its mix of British and African influences, Barbados is a small Caribbean island with a big personality.
-Discover the energy and spirituality of its capital, Bridgetown.
-The University of the West Indies, a community with students from Barbados, Jamaica, Trinidad and Tobago, and St. Augustine, offers a legacy of leadership and a rich infusion of Caribbean culture.
-Build skills as an educator, researcher, or entrepreneur with course offerings in educational theory, biology, and business ventures.
-Conduct fieldwork using the picturesque landscape as a lab, study tropical and marines sciences, or volunteer in the friendly and colorful Bridgetown community.
+Discover the energy and deep-rooted spirituality of the capital city of Bridgetown.
+The University of the West Indies, a multi-campus community with students from Barbados, Jamaica, Trinidad and Tobago, and St. Augustine, offers a legacy of leadership and a rich infusion of Caribbean culture.
+Build skills as an educator, researcher, or entrepreneur with course offerings in educational theory, community service, and business ventures.
+Conduct fieldwork using the picturesque island landscape as a lab, study tropical and marine sciences, or volunteer in the friendly and colorful Bridgetown community.
+Out of class, go shipwreck diving, experience a tour of Barbadian caves, or swim with majestic turtles.

 Where you'll study